ananthudev/ananthudev/README.md

 ## 🚀 About Me

-I am a **Project Engineer at Aerospace and Defense**, specializing in the development of **mission-critical software for aerospace and defence applications**.
+I am a **Project Engineer working at Aerospace and Defense sector**, specializing in the development of **mission-critical software for aerospace and defence applications**.

 My work focuses on: